Reassessing Twitter Stock After Earnings, Elon, and Snap

 Options traders have been betting rather bearishly lately.
 The equity's Schaeffer's put/call open interest ratio (SOIR) of 0.89 stands sits three percentage points from an annual high, indicating short-term traders are operating with a strong put-bias at the moment.

 Amid a post-earnings volatility crush, TWTR premium is affordably priced at the moment.
 This is per the equity's Schaeffer's Volatility Index (SVI) of 43%, which stands in the relatively low 21st percentile of readings from the past year.
-What's more, the security's Schaeffer's Volatility Scorecard (SVS) sits at a slightly elevated 81 out of 100, meaning the shares have exceeded option traders' volatility expectations during the past year.7 Agricultural Technology Stocks to Buy as Commodity Prices Remain Volatile
+What's more, the security's Schaeffer's Volatility Scorecard (SVS) sits at a slightly elevated 81 out of 100, meaning the shares have exceeded option traders' volatility expectations during the past year.7 Dividend Aristocrats to Help You Take the Bite Out of the Bear

 .